Achieving a Healthy Weight

 Yoga for healthy body function for easier weight loss

-It is well documented that the practice of yoga asanas (postures) develops strength and flexibility, and positively impacts various aspects of our physical, mental, and emotional well-being.
+It is well documented that the practice of yoga asanas (postures) develops strength and flexibility, and positively impacts aspects of our physical, mental, and emotional well-being.
 The physical building blocks of yoga are the postures and the breath.
+Certain yoga poses are known to have a positive effect on the function of our organs, glands and body systems, optimising their function and regulating metabolism, hence it is considered an effective practice for a steady weight reduction.

 While specific poses may target certain organs, it is important to note that yoga is most effective when practiced as a comprehensive system on regular basis.